timduly4/pyglow/README.md

 # Docker

 We've included a Dockerfile for `pyglow`.
-To build the image, run:
+To build the image:

 `$ docker build -t pyglow .`

-This will compile, install, and run unit tests within the Docker container.
+This will compile and install pyglow within the Docker container.

+Run the unit tests within the container via:

+`$ docker run pyglow`

 # Hints